DerelictOrg/DerelictTheora/README.md

 */

 void main() {
-    // Load the base codec library;
-    DerelictTheora.load();

-    // Load the libtheoradec library for decoding a video DerelictTheoraDec.load();

-    // Load the libtheoraenc library for encoding a video DerelictTheoraEnc.load();
+    // Load the libtheora library and its companion encoding and decoding libaries DerelictTheora.load();
+    DerelictTheoraEnc.load();
+    DerelictTheoraDec.load();

     // Now libtheora functions can be called.
     ...